 Qualifying issuers are required to participate in the federal Quality Rating System (QRS) provided under ACA Section 1311(c)(3), including the disclosure and reporting of information on health care quality and outcomes described in ACA Sections 1311(c)(1)(H) and 1311(c)(1)(I), and the implementation of appropriate enrollee satisfaction surveys consistent with ACA Section 1311(c)(4) (and 45 CFR §156.200(b)(5)).
-Issuers must also comply with additional federal guidance regarding the QRS and enrollee satisfaction surveys, including requirements described in the Quality Rating System and

-Qualified Health Plan Enrollee Experience Survey: Technical Guidance for 2020 and the 2020 Quality Rating System Measure Technical Specification, published by CMS, and any subsequent updates to that guidance.
+Issuers must also comply with additional federal guidance regarding the QRS and enrollee satisfaction surveys, including requirements described in the Quality Rating System and Qualified Health Plan Enrollee Experience Survey: Technical Guidance for 2020 and the 2020 Quality Rating System Measure Technical Specification, published by CMS, and any subsequent updates to that guidance.

 All qualifying issuers offering a QHP of any metal level through the Exchange must comply with QRS requirements and report on all quality measures defined by CMS.
-For data reporting to CMS during 2020 (to be displayed during the open enrollment period for the 2021 plan year), a qualifying issuer is an issuer that offers a product type in the Exchange that meets the minimum enrollment threshold (more than 500 enrollees in that product type as of both July 1, 2019 and January 1, 2020).
-An issuer that meets the minimum enrollment threshold but is offering a different product type for 2021 coverage will have the option of displaying their QRS rating for plans of the different product type.
+For data reporting to CMS during 2021 (to be displayed during the open enrollment period for the 2022 plan year), a qualifying issuer is an issuer that offered through the Exchange in the prior year (2020 calendar year) and offered through an Exchange in the ratings year (2021 calendar year) and offers a product type in the Exchange that meets the minimum enrollment threshold (more than 500 enrollees in that product type as of both July 1, 2020 and January 1, 2021).